jmodares/UB-ANC-Emulator/README.md

 ### Output traces and logging
 By default, `start_emulator.sh` suppresses all messages from the agents by piping their outputs to **/dev/null**.
 This eliminates the overheads associated with logging and writing to the console, which allows the emulator to run with more agents.
 In many situations, however, it is useful to view information in the console in real-time and to log information for later analysis.
 You can modify `start_emulator.sh` to enable this functionality.

+For your convenience, we provide an alternative `start_emulator.sh` script with enhanced logging [here](https://github.com/nmastron/UB-ANC-Utilities).

 ## Docker